fernandoherran/master-thesis/README.md

 # Alzheimer’s disease detection using Convolutional Neural Networks
 Project done by Fernando Herrán Albelda (Master in Data Science for KSchool).

-An [interactive application](https://alzheimer-detection.herokuapp.com/) using Streamlit has been build for this thesis and can be used by the user to predict if a patient has signs of Alzheimer uploading a MRI of his brain.
-Github repository of this application can be found [here](https://github.com/fernandoherran/thesis-streamlit-app).
+An [interactive application](https://alzheimer-detection.herokuapp.com/) using Streamlit has been build for this thesis and can be used by the user to predict if a patient has signs of Alzheimer or not.
+The only input needed to run the application is to upload a Magnetic Resonance Image (MRI) of his brain, which must be in NIfTI format (.nii or .nii.gz).
+The github repository of this application can be found [here](https://github.com/fernandoherran/thesis-streamlit-app).

 ## Introduction

 ### Objective
-The goal of this thesis is to build a 3D - Convolutional Neural Network to classify patients with Alzheimer's disease (AD) or cognitively normal (CN) using Magnetic Resonance Images (MRI) of their brains.
-The problem consists of a binary classification and is justified by the need to learn about the use of Deep Learning to solve problems where images are related, and to understand the impact of the different layers in the performance of the neural network.
+The goal of this thesis is to build a 3D - Convolutional Neural Network to classify patients with Alzheimer's disease (AD) or cognitively normal (CN) using MRIs of their brains.
+The problem consists of a binary classification and is justified by the need to learn about the use of Deep Learning to solve problems where images are related, and to understand the impact of the network structure on the performance.

 ### Requirements
 Next libraries are used in the code: